Marian Cannon Schlesinger

 Marian Cannon Schlesinger (September 13, 1912 – October 14, 2017) was an American artist and author.

 She published two volumes of her memoir, Snatched from Oblivion: A Cambridge Memoir and I Remember: A Life of Politics, Painting and People, as well as five children's books, which she also illustrated.

-She painted landscapes and portraits and spent time in China to study art.
+She painted landscapes and portraits and spent time in China, where she visited her sister, to study art.